Advantages of Supply Chain Mapping:

 Third Example: Specialized Own Supply Chain:

-This is the case of Tesla.
-The company has its own raw materials suppliers that are gathered on Tesla-owned manufacturing plants.
-The company builds their cars which are then delivered to the nearest service center for pickup by customers.
+This is the case with Tesla.
+The company has its own raw materials suppliers that are gathered in Tesla-owned manufacturing plants.
+The company builds its cars which are then delivered to the nearest service center for pickup by customers.